Investing in your children’s future

 Technological change has broken down many barriers, giving parents (and indeed all investors) information and opportunity that would have been out of reach previously.
 Investing is more accessible than ever thanks to the rise of online, often low-cost, share dealing platforms.

-Whether you’re looking to invest a small sum every month, or to gift larger lump sums, there are numerous options available.
+Whether you’re looking to invest a small sum every month, or larger lump sums, there are numerous options available.
 The major share dealing platforms typically offer products appropriate for investing for a child’s future.
 These may give access to shares that are traded on a stockmarket, including investment trusts.

-Long-term investing with the Scottish
+Long-term investing with The Scottish

 Our approach – at a glance